What makes a good Software Test engineer?

 to trace from code to internal design to functional design

 to requirements.
-While there will be little affect on black
+While there will be little effect on black

 box testing (where an understanding of the internal design